 Principles of Animation: How to make it right.

-Animation is allowing companies of all types and sizes to press play on an online video marketing strategy as they can explain any kind of complex products plus can be produced quicker than a live-video.
-However, the process of creating one and using it in your marketing is not exactly simple.
+Animation is allowing companies of all types and sizes to press play on an online video marketing strategy as they can explain any kind of complex products and be produced quicker than a live-video.
+However, the process of creating an animated video (see our example for Acast) and using it in your marketing is not exactly simple.

 That’s why we want to cover not only the principles to create an animated video but also the best practices to promote it.